gq8442/ABR_data_postProcess/README.md

 # ABR_data_postProcess
-This code is written to post-process the recorded ABR CSV data from the Bio-Sig software and convert it to more readable excel format in terms of WAVE I and WAVE II
+This code is written to post-process the recorded AUDITORY BRAINSTEM RESPONSE (ABR) CSV data from the Bio-Sig software and convert it to more readable excel format in terms of WAVE I and WAVE II

 Steps:
 1. Download the Python file and keep it anywhere on the computer.